foundry-rs/starknet-foundry/docs/src/reference/cast/README.md

 ### `--entry-point-name, -e <FUNCTION_NAME>`
 Required.

-The name of the function being called.
+The name of the function to call.

 #### `--calldata, -c <CALLDATA>`
 Optional.